-Sewall Wright Award 2018
+Sewall Wright Award 2019

 The Sewall Wright Award, established in 1991, is given annually and honors a senior but still active investigator who is making fundamental contributions to the Society's goals, namely, promoting the conceptual unification of the biological sciences.
-The 2018 award goes to John McNamara.
-A list of previous recipients can be found here.